 APMA strictly adheres to all FDA, EPA, and other federal regulations pertaining to products being considered for the Seal.

 Yes, some products are rejected.
 Products that lack documentation to substantiate claims, that are primarily cosmetic, that do not allow for normal foot function, or that do not promote good foot health would not qualify for the seal.

 7. How long is the seal valid and can it be renewed?

 The seal is awarded for up to a three-year period.
 Renewal of the seal will be considered by APMA upon request by the manufacturer.

 To request a copy of the Seal of Acceptance or Seal of Approval guidelines, please send APMA an e-mail.
-Make sure to include your name, company name, mailling address, and the type of product you are planning on submitting.
+Make sure to include your name, company name, contact information, and the type of product you are planning to submit.